 A mid-roll ad showed completion rate twice as high as a pre-roll video ad.
 Viewers were more inclined to sit through an ad inserted in long-form content (87%) than bite-size clips (67%).

-Here are the distinct ads you can insert in your videos.
+Here are some types of ads you can insert in your videos:

 - Pre-roll ads: A pretty common type, these ads –– often skippable –– come before a video begins to play.